epogrebnyak/econometrics-navigator/docs/index.rst

 Goals
 -----

-The Econometrics Navigator (EN) targets easier learning and coding for statistics and econometrics by doing two things:
+The Econometrics Navigator (EN) is a guide for statistics and econometrics learners that aims to provide you with:

-1. guide a learner through **open access textbooks** and **community knowledge** (reddit, Stack Overflow, Cross Validated, twitter threads)
+- list of open access textbooks
+- community knowledge (reddit, StackOverflow/Cross Validated, Twitter threads)
-2. illustrate key topics with **minimal code examples** in Python, R, gretl or Julia.
+- minimal code examples in Python, R, gretl or Julia
+- sense of human touch and accessibility of statistics topics
+- self-study plans and checklists

 Changelog
 ---------

+**v.0.0.5 (November 2019)**:

 **v.0.0.4 (May 2019)**: